Don Breithaupt: Career

 As a songwriter, his work has been covered by artists including Alfie Zappacosta, Marc Jordan, Dione Taylor, Sarah Slean, Denzal Sinclaire, Patricia O'Callaghan, Wendy Lands, and Chris Smith.
 He has co-written three songs nominated for Juno Awards (the Canadian Grammys), and has twice been a co-winner (along with his brother Jeff) in both the American Songwriting Competition, and the International Songwriting Competition.

-As a musician, he has performed with the Kim Mitchell Band, Rik Emmett, and Sass Jordan, and he leads his own group, Monkey House, which have released six albums, the most recent is the album Friday in 2019.
+As a musician, he has performed with the Kim Mitchell Band, Rik Emmett, and Sass Jordan, and he leads his own group, Monkey House.
 Breithaupt recorded an album in 2006 of his own original piano compositions (with cello and acoustic guitar accompaniment) entitled Breathing Space, re-released as part of a multiple CD set called Peace: Music for Relaxation.
-Don and his brother Jeff, a skilled lyricist, have also made a mark in Toronto and New York City as The Breithaupt Brothers, writing classic Songbook-style compositions that they recorded with a star-studded list of vocalists (Ron Sexsmith, Emilie-Claire Barlow, Ian Thomas, Sarah Slean and more) on the album Just Passing Through: The Breithaupt Brothers Songbook Vol. II, which was released in September 2014.
+Don and his brother Jeff, a lyricist, have also made a mark in Toronto and New York City as The Breithaupt Brothers, writing classic songbook-style compositions that they recorded with vocalists, including Ron Sexsmith, Emilie-Claire Barlow, Ian Thomas, Sarah Slean, on the album Just Passing Through: The Breithaupt Brothers Songbook Vol. II, which was released in September 2014.

-In 2015, Breithaupt commenced working as the producer with well-known singer Eleanor McCain on an epic musical project to help celebrate the country of Canada's 150th birthday.
-The album was released on May 12, 2017 and is entitled True North: The Canadian Songbook.
-The album has 32 songs, all written by well-known songwriters, and features 12 arrangers, 28 guest artists, and 10 Symphony Orchestras from across Canada.
+In 2015, Breithaupt commenced working as the producer with singer Eleanor McCain on a musical project to help celebrate Canada's 150th birthday.
+The album was released on May 12, 2017, entitled True North: The Canadian Songbook.
+The album has 32 songs and features 12 arrangers, 28 guest artists, and 10 Canadian Symphony Orchestras.

-As an author, Breithaupt has written extensively on music and film, including numerous articles for the National Post, a Canadian English language newspaper.
+As an author, Breithaupt has written on music and film, including articles for the National Post, a Canadian English language newspaper.
 His books include Precious and Few: Pop Music in the Early '70s, and Night Moves: Pop Music in the Late '70s, which were both co-written by his brother Jeff, and Steely Dan’s Aja, Vol. 46 of Continuum Publishing's 33⅓ series of books about albums, which was published in 2007.

 His work in film and television has brought him SOCAN Awards for Domestic Animated Television Series music and International Television Series music.
 As a TV music composer, Breithaupt's credits include writing music (along with Anthony Vanderburgh) for 72 episodes of the animated sitcom called 6teen, from 2004-2010.
 In 2009, the duo won a Daytime Emmy Award for Outstanding Original Song for their theme to this series.
-Breithaupt also wrote music for 25 episodes of the hit teen sitcom Really Me from 2011-2013, as well as for the reality television series called Pawn Stars, from 2013-2015.
+Breithaupt also wrote music for 25 episodes of the teen sitcom Really Me from 2011-2013, as well as for the reality television series called Pawn Stars, from 2013-2015.